Canon eos 6D vs Nikon D750 Comparison:

 The D750 is the contest’s undisputed victor if the count of individual advantages (bullet points above) is used as a benchmark (17: 3 points).

-However, different photographers will find different camera strengths helpful, so before choosing a camera, you might want to consider each camera feature in light of how important it is for your particular photographic requirements.
+However, different photographers will find different camera strengths helpful, so before choosing a camera, you might want to consider each feature in light of its importance for your particular photographic requirements.

 A street photographer will regard camera differences differently than a professional sports photographer, and a family portrait photographer will have different needs than a landscape photographer.